RocketChat/Rocket.Chat/README.md

 #### Hubot

 The docker image is ready.
-Everyone can start hacking the adapter code, or launch his/her own bot within a few minutes now.
+Everyone can start hacking the adapter code or launch his/her own bot within a few minutes now.
 Please head over to the [Hubot Integration Project](https://github.com/RocketChat/hubot-rocketchat) for more information.